Travis Scott: Incidents at performances

 Scott's performances have experienced a number of issues.
 At Lollapalooza in 2015, Scott was charged and arrested for disorderly conduct after inciting concertgoers to ignore security and rush the stage.
 For this, he would later plead guilty to reckless conduct and receive one year of supervised release.
 That same year, at the Openair Festival in Switzerland, he encouraged fans to attack a man who took his shoe while he was crowd-surfing, by stopping the concert and repeatedly telling the crowd to "fuck him up", while also spitting on him.

-In 2017, he was arrested for similar conduct to his Lollapalooza behavior after a performance at the Walmart Arkansas Music Pavilion in Northwest Arkansas.
+In 2017, Scott was arrested for similar conduct to his Lollapalooza behavior after a performance at the Walmart Arkansas Music Pavilion, in Northwest Arkansas.
 That same year, a fan sued Scott and the organizers of a 2017 concert at Terminal 5 in Manhattan after falling from a balcony and being dragged on stage, blaming the fall on a crowd surge.
 In 2019, three people were trampled and injured as a crowd rushed to enter the compound at Astroworld.